 An incomplete abortion

 An incomplete abortion is one that was not fully successful.
-It occurs when the pregnancy ends, but some of the fetal tissue remains in the body.
+It occurs when the pregnancy ends, but some fetal tissue remains in the body.

-It is necessary to seek immediate medical treatment for an incomplete abortion to avoid significant blood loss, severe infection, or death.
-However, a woman may not know if the abortion is incomplete until they develop severe symptoms, such as bleeding.
+It is necessary to seek immediate medical treatment for an incomplete abortion to avoid significant blood loss and the potential for severe infection.
+An incomplete abortion can even be fatal.
+However, a person may not know the abortion is incomplete until they develop severe symptoms, such as bleeding.

 Taking herbal remedies or abortion pills purchased from unreputable online sources can have serious consequences.